 For additional information, please refer to:

-Cell-free fetal DNA-based prenatal screening for fetal aneuploidy (trisomy 13, 18, and 21) is considered medically necessary when all of the following criteria are met:
+Cell-free fetal DNA-based prenatal screening for fetal aneuploidy (trisomy 13, 18, and 21) is considered medically necessary for women with a current single gestation pregnancy and genetic counseling, which encompasses all of the following components, has been performed:

 Investigational and Not Medically Necessary: